bojanpopic/developer.joomlatools.com/framework/template-system.md

 ### So what?

-We'll take the `module` filter as an example as its responsible for 'Module Injection':
+We'll take the 'module' filter as an example as its responsible for 'Module Injection':

 1) It looks in the view template for the `<ktml:module />` tag
 2) removes it from the template